Committed to: Safety, Equity, Growth, & Community

 Leading excellence by empowering all Badgers for success.

 At Beebe School District, the core values of safety, equity, growth, and community are what drives the success of our students and staff.
 The district prides itself on the vast opportunities that are available to students at every level.
 Beebe School District is located in the southern portion of White County and serves the towns of Beebe, McRae, Garner, Antioch, Floyd, and El Paso.
-Five schools make up the 5A district - Beebe Early Childhood (K-1), Beebe Elementary (2-4 and Pre-K), Beebe Middle School (5-6), Beebe Junior High (7-8), and Beebe High School (9-12).
+Six schools make up the 5A district - Little Badger Pre-K, Beebe Early Childhood (K-1), Beebe Elementary (2-4), Beebe Middle School (5-6), Beebe Junior High (7-8), and Beebe High School (9-12).
+7th-12th grade students also have the option to enroll in our Virtual Academy if they find that remote learning is their best fit.
 Additionally, the OASIS Center (7-12), CUBS Academy (K-6), and DREAM Academy (9-12), which are serviced by Arch Ford Education Service Cooperative, provide an alternate learning path for students who struggle to succeed in a traditional classroom environment.
-Currently, 3,180 students are enrolled in Grades Pre-K through 12.
-The district employs 422 staff members, with 244 of those being certified.
+Currently, 3,390 students are enrolled in Grades Pre-K through 12.
+The district employs 413 staff members, with 244 of those being certified.
 The teacher:pupil ratio for the 2020-21 school year is 12:1.

 Beebe School District’s highly dedicated faculty and staff as well as strong community backing make it a first class choice.
 A consistent focus on academics as well as extracurricular activities allows students to achieve a well-rounded education that prepares them for future success.
 In Fall 2019, Beebe Middle School, Junior High, and High School all received high growth awards from the Office of Education Policy.
 These awards highlight schools in Arkansas who achieved high student growth on the ACT Aspire exams in Mathematics and English Language Arts (ELA).